About

 Support Us — Donate now

-Please consider making a donation via paypal.me/NativeSpiritUK or Wise.
-100% of proceeds go to Native Spirit Foundation, a volunteer-run grassroots movement promoting Indigenous filmmakers, Media and Artists.
+Please consider making a donation via paypal.me/NativeSpiritUK to help us in promoting Indigenous filmmakers, Media and Artists.

-Native Spirit is the only Independent annual UK festival dedicated to Indigenous Film, Media and Arts with growing global reach.
+Native Spirit is the only Independent annual UK festival dedicated to Indigenous Film, Media and Arts with international reach.
 We’d like more Indigenous Peoples on board, and people experienced in any of the following: development, fundraising, film festival digital marketing (Mailchimp; FB; Instagram; Twitter), tech, admin (gdocs spreadsheets, Excel, Word), webpage development (WordPress, SEO), research, graphic design (Photoshop, Illustrator, Indesign), video editing (Premiere, Final Cut Pro); Webinars (Zoom/Streamyard/Twitch); a channel manager for our new #microIndigenous showcase (Vimeo), Film Archivist, and Volunteer manager.
-Strong App skills, File management, Can Do attitude and attention to detail essential.
+Strong App skills, File management, Anti-colonial mindset and attention to detail essential.

 Event Partners